crillab/iccma-dynamics-wrapper/README.md

 4. and so on...

 Dynamics tracks were designed to reflect situations in which new arguments are added (e.g. in a debate), for which we have no idea which arguments and attacks will be added or removed.
-However, some solvers took advantage of having the full list of modifications in their algorithm.
+However, having a full list of modifications before any calculation is not realistic in application of dynamic argumentation.
+Moreover, some solvers could take advantage of having the full list of modifications in their algorithm.
 This program prevents this behavior.

 ## How does it work